Wooden pallets are more than “having a moment”. In recent years, they’ve made their way in and onto nearly surface imaginable.

 6. Large Stacked Pallet Garden

-Saving space is one of the largest advantages of a pallet garden, and stacking them not only does exactly that, but it provides more growth opportunities that one may expect.
+Saving space is one of the largest advantages of a pallet garden, and stacking them not only does exactly that, but it provides more growth opportunities than one may expect.
+These upcycled wood pallets act almost as a pallet planter, providing plenty of depth for plants with lots of roots.

 7. Raised Bed Pallet Garden